2026 NCAA Division I Outdoor Track and Field Championships

-The 2026 NCAA Division I Outdoor Track and Field Championships will be the 104th NCAA Division I Men's Outdoor Track and Field Championships and the 44th NCAA Division I Women's Outdoor Track and Field Championships held at Hayward Field in Eugene, Oregon on the campus of the University of Oregon.
-42 events (21 men's and 21 women's) will be contested from Wednesday, June 10th until Saturday, June 13th, starting with the men's decathlon and ending with the women's 4 × 400-meter relay.
-Men's events will be held Wednesday and Friday, and women's events will be held Thursday and Saturday, with the exception of the men's decathlon which will extend from Wednesday into Thursday and the women's heptathlon which will begin Friday and end Saturday.
+The 2026 NCAA Division I Outdoor Track and Field Championships were the 104th NCAA Division I Men's Outdoor Track and Field Championships and the 44th NCAA Division I Women's Outdoor Track and Field Championships held at Hayward Field in Eugene, Oregon on the campus of the University of Oregon.
+42 events (21 men's and 21 women's) were contested from Wednesday, June 10th until Saturday, June 13th, starting with the men's decathlon and ending with the women's 4 × 400-meter relay.
+Men's events were held on Wednesday and Friday, and women's events were held on Thursday and Saturday, with the exception of the men's decathlon, which extended from Wednesday into Thursday, and the women's heptathlon, which began Friday and ended Saturday.

 Streaming and television coverage

-ESPN will be streaming on ESPN2, ESPN3, and ESPNU.
+ESPN has the rights to the whole event; they aired coverage on ESPN2 ESPNU, and ESPN+.